coderefinery/presentations/2023-rsecon.md

 TODO: check if  these are up to date
 TODO: How would we want collaboration with similar projects to look like?
+TODO: Future of our workshops vs future of coderefinery, separate or focus on one?

 ---